 In May 2012, the Company entered into a further amendment to the Loan Agreement (the "Fifth Amendment") pursuant to which the Lender agreed to increase the available line of credit from \$3,000,000 to a maximum amount of \$6,000,000 and to increase the maximum amount available under the unbilled accounts facility of the Loan Agreement from \$500,000 to \$1,000,000.
 The Company's ability to borrow against the increased available credit, however, is subject to the satisfaction of certain conditions.
 The Fifth Amendment provides for an initial sublimit under the maximum loan amount of \$3,000,000 (the "Initial Sublimit") and an adjusted sublimit of \$4,000,000 (the "Adjusted Sublimit").
-The Initial Sublimit of \$3,000,000 will remain in effect until the satisfaction of the need for the increase, (ii) the Company's continued compliance with the Loan Agreement, and (iv) Lender, in its sole discretion, agrees to increase the Initial Sublimit until the parties receive any required waivers or consents from the holders of the Company's subordinated Convertible Debentures issued as of July 28, 2011 and Lender, in its sole discretion, agrees to such further increase.
+The Initial Sublimit of \$3,000,000 will remain in effect until the satisfaction of the following conditions: (i) the repayment of the \$500,000 over-advance accommodation agreed to by Lender as of May 9, 2012, (ii) the Company's demonstration of the need for the increase, (iii) the Company's continued compliance with the Loan Agreement, and (iv) Lender, in its sole discretion, agrees to increase the Initial Sublimit.
+In the event that the foregoing conditions are satisfied, the credit available to under the Loan Agreement shall remain subject to the Adjusted Sublimit until the parties receive any required waivers or consents from the holders of the Company's subordinated Convertible Debentures issued as of July 28, 2011 and Lender, in its sole discretion, agrees to such further increase.
 In addition, the increased availability under the unbilled accounts facility of the Loan Agreement is subject to the satisfaction of the same conditions that are applicable to Initial Sublimit.
 Accordingly, until these conditions are satisfied, the current borrowing limits remain in effect.